SatyaSiddineni/9.Vendor-Audit-QM-Notification-Q2/README.md

 Vendor Audit QM Notification Q2

+1. Project Overview

+            This project demonstrates the Vendor Audit process in SAP Quality Management (QM) using Quality Notification Type Q2.
+            It is designed from an SAP QM Functional Consultant perspective and explains how organizations perform, track, and close vendor audits in SAP.

+            The repository contains business explanation, process flow, configuration overview, test data, and documentation, making it easy for beginners and interviewers to understand.

 How to Use This Project

             Read the Business Scenario
-            Review the Process Flow
+            Review the Process Flow Diagram
-            Open the Test_Data Excel
-            Use the Documents PDF for configuration guidance
-            Understand transaction steps for QM01, QM02, QM03

-1. Project Overview

-            This project demonstrates how an SAP QM Functional Consultant designs and implements a Vendor Audit management process using Quality Notifications (Type Q2).

-            The project explains:

-                  Business Scenario & Process Flow
-                  Configuration (SPRO)
-                  Master Data Involvement
-                  Step-by-Step Transaction Execution
-                  Test Data
+            Check Sample Test Data
+            Refer to Step-by-Step SAP Transaction Document
+            Understand Configuration Overview

   2. Business Scenario

-            A manufacturing company sources critical materials from multiple vendors.

-            To maintain product quality and reduce production risks, the company conducts periodic vendor audits to evaluate:

-                  Quality management processes
-                  Documentation and compliance
-                  Calibration and inspection practices
+            Organizations depend on vendors for raw materials and services.
+            To ensure consistent quality, compliance, and risk control, vendors must be audited periodically.

+            In this scenario:

+                        A vendor is selected for audit
+                        A Vendor Audit Notification (Q2) is created Audit findings are recorded
-                  Corrective and preventive action effectiveness
+                        Corrective actions are assigned and tracked

-            During the audit, any non-conformities or observations identified at the vendor location must be recorded, tracked, and resolved.
+                        Vendor responses are verified
+                        Audit is closed after successful follow-up

-            SAP QM supports this requirement through Quality Notifications (Q2), which act as a central audit record.
+            SAP QM supports this entire lifecycle using Quality Notifications (Q2).

-4. High-Level Process Flow
+3. Vendor Audit Process Flow

             Vendor Selection / Vendor Identification
                     ↓